United Call for

 Patrick Macaulay, Principal, ISGR

-Hazel Allen, Primary School Principle, International School of Geneva
+Hazel Allen, Primary School Principal, International School of Geneva

 Justin Nadir, Deputy Principal, Invictus International School Cambodia